LewisYoul/Curriculum_Vitae/README.md

 # Lewis Youl

+***

 Current student at Makers Academy, one of the worlds most selective web development bootcamps.
 I bring the analytical thinking and attention to detail required during my career in science into the code that I write.
 I am looking to immerse myself in the development community, contributing to the continued progression and development of web technologies.

+***

 ## Skills

 #### Attention to Detail

 An absolute requirement in my four years as a Labortory Scientist to ensure accurate, reliable results and successful procedures that can be utilised by others.
 Specifically pipetting extremely small volumes on a daily basis, the microscopic manipulation of mouse embryos and surgical transplant of these embryos; resulting in a high number of successful pregnancies.

+#### Passion for Learning

+I love learning, it is one of the reasons I initially became a biologist, an innate curiosity for the natural world.
+You can never know it all, or enough.
+This is a challenge I enjoy tackling on a daily basis and it translates well into a development environment.
+There are so many languages, platforms and that there is always something new to progress your creations.

 #### Proactive